ansible-community/antsibull-docs/docs/collection-docs.md

 ## Adding useful links to the docsite

 You can add general links of interest to your collection page and the plugin pages, like for example links pointing to how to submit a bug report, how to request a feature, or where to ask for help.
-You can also provide links to communication channels like the Ansible Forum, Matrix rooms, IRC channels and mailing lists.
+You can also provide links to communication channels like the Ansible Forum, Matrix rooms, IRC channels, and mailing lists.

 These can be configured in `docs/docsite/links.yml`.
 A template showing what is available can be found below: